tauri-apps/tauri/README.md

 ### Current Status
 We are in the process of vetting this new mode.
 It is not yet available to use without jumping through some development hurdles.
-If you don't care, please reach out to the team at https://chat.quasar.dev and we'll guide you through the process.
+If you don't care, please [reach out to the team](https://discord.gg/SpmNs4S) and we'll guide you through the process.
 Here is a bit of a status report.

 #### App Bundles